-As a scholar of Spanish literature and culture Bernardo Antonio Gonzalez focuses primarily on the relationship between theater, performance, politics and society in modern Spain.
-In his publications and teaching, he treats the stage as a site where Spaniards seek to process the dominant challenges they face as a society: how minority and dominant subcultures interact, what role should new or foreign modes of thought and style play in reshaping Spanishness, how best to reconcile our sense of ourselves in today’s fluid context vis-à-vis national traditions and shared memories?
-As he states in his essay on the maquis in Antonio Martinez Ballesteros’ Tiempo de guerilla, for instance, that: “The foregone conclusion that the act of remembrance constitutes a reality unto itself, one that supersedes the past experience from which it issues, has special meaning at the dawning of Spain’s twenty-first century.”
+As a scholar of Spanish literature and culture Bernardo Antonio Gonzalez studies theater, film and the performing arts in relation to politics and society in modern Spain.
+In his publications and teaching, he treats the stage and screen as a site where Spaniards seek to process the dominant challenges they face as a society: how to reconcile minority and dominant national discourses in accordance with democratic values; what role new or foreign modes of thought and style should play in reshaping cultural identity; what strategies to adopt for making amends with the legacy of fascism or for reconciling distinct cultural traditions with an increasingly fluid and interconnected world.

-Gonzalez is currently writing a book on Cipriano de Rivas Cherif, a pioneer in stage direction who helped renovate Spanish theater during the avant-garde era (1920s) and advance the cause of democracy during the Spanish Second Republic (1930-1939).
+Gonzalez is currently working on various projects, including a book on Cipriano de Rivas Cherif, a pioneer in stage direction who helped renovate Spanish theater during the avant-garde era (1920s) and advance the cause of democracy during the Spanish Second Republic (1930-1939).